How we inspect

 - Areas for improvement, causes of concern and recommendations

 PEEL assessments are broken up into three pillars:

 - efficiency; and

-These pillars consider whether forces keep people safe and reduce crime (how effective a force is), whether these activities are being carried out at the most appropriate cost (how efficient a force is), and how forces are ensuring they have the confidence of their communities (the public legitimacy of a force).
+These pillars consider whether forces keep people safe and reduce crime (how effective a force is), forces are getting the best outcomes from their resources (how efficient a force is), and how forces are ensuring they have the confidence of their communities (the public legitimacy of a force).

 HMICFRS considers a police force to be efficient if it is making the best use of resources to provide policing services that meet expectations and public priorities, and if it is planning and investing wisely for the future.
 HMICFRS gathers evidence across ‘core questions’ which reflect those areas of policing that we consider to be of particular interest and concern to the public.

 HMICFRS defines a legitimate force as one whose staff and officers are seen by the public consistently to behave fairly, ethically and within the law.
 It seeks to identify and resolve issues relating to fair and respectful treatment by the police.

 Forces are assessed and given graded judgments.
 The categories are: